simonedisomma/simonedisomma/README.md

 👋 Hi, I’m @simonedisomma
 👀 I’m mainly interested in Artificial Intelligence and Data\Human interaction
-⚡ I'm the CEO of Askdata
+⚡ I'm the Head of GenAI Planning & Analytics di SAP.
+Former CEO of Askdata backed by YC and acquired by SAP